Vlatko Grozdanoski

-Vlatko Grozdanoski (Влатко Грозданоски; born 30 January 1983 in Skopje, SR Macedonia, Yugoslavia) is a Macedonian retired footballer who finished his career with FK Vardar in the First Macedonian Football League and was also a player on the Macedonia national team.
+Vlatko Grozdanoski (Влатко Грозданоски; born 30 January 1983) is a Macedonian retired footballer who played as a midfielder.
+He represented the Macedonia national team on 50 occasions.

 Club career

-He began his career in 1999, playing for Cementarnica 55 Skopje.
-His first game for that team was in the Macedonian First League on 25 March 2000 against Vardar Skopje when Vlatko was only 17 years and 2 months.
-He played with Cementarnica 55 Skopje in the Macedonian Cup Final vs. FK Pobeda.
-He stayed with Cementarnica 55 Skopje until December 2002, when he signed to play for Vardar Skopje, where he remained for 1 year and 7 months before he signed for Omonia Nicosia in 2004.
-During the 2001–2002 season he won the best young player award in the Macedonian First League.
-With Vardar Skopje he won the Macedonian First League Title.
+Grozdanoski began his career in 1999, playing for FK Cementarnica 55.
+His first game for that team was in the Macedonian First League on 25 March 2000 against FK Vardar when he was only 17 years and 2 months.
+He played with Cementarnica 55 in the Macedonian Cup Final versus FK Pobeda.
+He stayed with Cementarnica 55 until December 2002, when he signed to play for FK Vardar, where he remained for 1 year and 7 months before he signed for AC Omonia in 2004.
+During the 2001–02 season he won the best young player award in the Macedonian First League.
+With Vardar he won the Macedonian First League Title.
 He also participated in the Champions League with Vardar, who fell 1 game short of qualifying for the Champions League group stage.
 He scored against CSKA Moscow in Moscow where Vardar Skopje won 2:1.
-In the summer of 2004 he signed for the most famous team in Cyprus, Omonia Nicosia.
-As an Omonia Nicosia player, he won the Cypriot Cup and the Super Cup in 2005.
-He wore the number seven jersey for Omonia Nicosia.
-Vlatko was awarded the best young foreign player in Cypriot First Division for the 2006/2007 season.
+In the summer of 2004 he signed for the most famous team in Cyprus, Omonia.
+As an Omonia player, he won the Cypriot Cup and the Super Cup in 2005.
+He wore the number seven jersey for Omonia.
+Grozdanoski was awarded the best young foreign player in Cypriot First Division for the 2006–07 season.
 In January 2008 he signed a 2-year contract with FK Vojvodina.
 In the first 6 months he had great performances, scoring 5 goals in 13 games.
-For FK Vojvodina Vlatko played 37 games and scored 7 goals in all competition.
+For FK Vojvodina Grozdanoski played 37 games and scored 7 goals in all competition.
 He has recently signed a 1.5-year contract with the AEL Limassol football team.
 His first game for AEL Limassol was on 1 March 2010 against Nea Salamis Famagusta FC when coach Dušan Uhrin, Jr. give him chance to play in the last 20 minutes.
-Vlatko scored his first goal in the yellow shirt on the game against Enosis Neon Paralimni FC on 27 March 2010.
-On 12 August Vlatko signed a 1-year contract with Damash Iranian F.C.
+Grozdanoski scored his first goal in the yellow shirt on the game against Enosis Neon Paralimni FC on 27 March 2010.
+On 12 August Grozdanoski signed a 1-year contract with Damash Iranian F.C.
 After his contract expired, he decided to go back to the Macedonian League and signed for Rabotnički.
 Later he signed with the best club in Macedonia, FK Vardar.